Matt-Kelly-/go-memory-cache/README.md

 - `Put` Sets the value for a key.
 - `Delete` Deletes the value for a key.

 I wanted to try different approaches to synchronisation, so the default cache store has no protection.
 I used the decorator pattern to create 2 wrappers to protect the cache with `sync.Mutex` and `sync.RWMutex` respectively.
+I then [benchmarked](docs/benchmarks) each of the wrappers.

 ### Built With
 - [GRPC](https://grpc.io/)